kammitama5/kammitama5.github.io/_posts/2017-12-22-Friday-December-22nd.md

   hash-maps, and tuples.
 - That being said, I got to the end of the Python module and came across web scraping, which is *amazing*.
-I don't know why in the past I relegated it in my mind to "chatbot", which is relegated to a part of my mind that is labelled "refuse knowledge", because man, it is fun!
+I don't know why in the past I relegated it in my mind to "chatbot", which is relegated to a part of my mind that is labelled "refuse (aka barf) knowledge", because man, it is fun!
 - I enjoyed it so much (even though it was just a taste, and for the project we'll be using it!) that I searched and found this [book](http://zempirians.com/ebooks/Ryan%20Mitchell-Web%20Scraping%20with%20Python_%20Collecting%20Data%20from%20the%20Modern%20Web-O'Reilly%20Media%20(2015).pdf)